-The Napa Valley Transportation Authority is committed to a policy of non-discrimination in the conduct of its business, including its Title VI responsibilities and to the delivery of equitable and accessible transportation services.
-Any person who believes that he or she has been subjected to discrimination under Title VI on the basis of race, color or national origin may file a Title VI complaint with Napa Valley Transportation Authority.
-Any such complaint must be in writing and submitted to the Napa Valley Transportation Authority within one hundred eighty (180) days following the date of the alleged discrimination.
+NVTA is committed to a policy of non-discrimination in the conduct of its business, including its Title VI responsibilities and to the delivery of equitable and accessible transportation services.
+Any person who believes that he or she has been subjected to discrimination under Title VI on the basis of race, color or national origin may file a Title VI complaint with NVTA.
+Any such complaint must be in writing and submitted to NVTA within one hundred eighty (180) days following the date of the alleged discrimination.

 There are several ways to file a complaint.
-Complaints may be filed in writing and mailed to Manager of Human Resources and Administration, Napa Valley Transportation Authority, 625 Burnell St., Napa, CA 94559-3420.
-A copy of the Title VI Complaint Form is available by calling (707) 259-8631 or download the form [1].
-You can also fill out an online [2] Title VI complaint form.
+You can download a complaint form on this page.
+Complaints may be filed in writing and mailed to Civil Rights Officer, NVTA, 625 Burnell St., Napa, CA 94559-3420.
+A copy of the Title VI Complaint Form is available by calling (707) 259-8631.
+You may also fill-out an online complaint form.
 We encourage use of the Title VI Complaint Form.